| Song -

 the persistent and diligent ones walk into the realm

+of song and beyond.
 Unlike most external or hard-style martial

 arts, Taiji is basically soft and internal, a qigong